 How Does the Process for Switching Energy Suppliers Work?

-Keep in mind that state regulations may vary, but if you’re ready to switch to a new energy supplier, signing up for the new plan should be all you have to do.
+There are plenty of nuances to switching energy providers.
+Keep in mind that state regulations may vary, but if you’re ready to switch to a new energy supplier, weighing the benefits and signing up for the new plan should be all you have to do.
 Once you enroll, you’ll receive service under the terms and conditions of the Agreement you choose from your new energy supplier.

 When I choose a new energy supplier, what changes?

-Your rate - Energy choice allows you to pursue pricing options and plans that may be different than what your supplier or utility is currently offering.
+Your rate - Energy choice allows you to pursue pricing options and plans that may be different than what your supplier or utility is currently offering and switch to a provider that gives you a better rate.

-Your customer service - You may also experience improved customer service when you choose a new energy supplier.
+Your customer service - You may also experience improved customer service when you choose to switch to a new energy supplier.

 Your energy service - There will be no interruption in your electricity or natural gas service.